radleylewis/blog/src/about_author_001.md

-# Radley Edward Sidwell-Lewis
+# Radley Edward Sidwell-Lewis 🇦🇺

 ![about-author](../assets/about-author-001.jpeg)

+## Introduction

+Growing up in the beautiful, hilly outskirts of Melbourne, Australia, I was fascinated by the world, languages and technology from a young age.
+As a young kid I would listen to the BBC World Service on radio late into the night, a habit I've never kicked although these days its YouTube and Podcasts.

+My first computer ran a Pentium III 733mhz processor and introduced me to the world of technology, gaming and programming.
+While I spent my 20's studying and working in international finance, I finally came full circle in 2018 when I left banking and turned my life long passion for tech into my profession.

+Since a 10 week school exchange to Schwerin in the former East Germany at the age of 16 I have dedicated myself to exploring and learning about the world.
+Fluent in German and conversant in Mandarin Chinese, I love languages.
+I've been lucky enough to live in Beijing, Hong Kong, Kuala Lumpur, New York, Munich and also spend significant stints in Israel, India and Spain.

-Originally from Australia, I have also lived in China, Hong Kong, Malaysia, New York and Germany.
-I speak German (C1) and some Mandarin (HSK4).
-I am avid hiker, amateur sailor and am most passionate about two things: 1) global political affairs and 2) revolutionising business through technology.
+I am an avid hiker, amateur sailor and am most passionate about two things: 1) global political affairs; and, 2) revolutionising business through technology.

+## Professional experience

+In late 2020 I co-founded RT Reporting, a cloud based financial forecasting software solution for accountants, bookkeepers and businesses.
+Before founding RT Reporting worked as a software engineer in Munich, Germany.

+Before switching to software engineering and FinTech I worked in international banking for more than 5 years across Melbourne, and New York, Sydney and Hong Kong for both the Australia and New Zealand Banking Group and later HSBC.
+Most of this time was spent focused on financial institutions coverage, including funds, hedge funds, banks, public sector and insurers.

+During my time at university I served part-time in the Australian Army Reserve for more than 3 years.

+## Hobbies

+Languages, hiking, sailing, japanese cars, reading, economics, finance, investment, travel, fitness among others.

+## Education

+**Monash University, Melbourne**

-Currently studying a Masters of Advanced Cyber Security from King's College London, I also hold a Bachelor of Commerce & Bachelor of Arts degree from Monash University, Melbourne.
+*Bachelor of Commerce (Finance) & Bachelor of Arts (Politics)*

+Graduation: 2012

+**King's College, London**

+*Masters of Advanced Cyber Security*

+Graduation: due 2022